liaochenlanruo/pgcgap/docs/index.md

   - Reduced the number of Racon polishing rounds for better speed performance when peforming genome assembly.
   - Force overwriting existing output folder when running "Annotate" analysis to avoid program crash.

+- V1.0.17
+  - Fixed a bug that the program can not go back to the working directory after genome annotation.
+  - Added scripts to check if there were single-copy core proteins found while running module "CoreTree".
+  - Modified the help message.

 ---

 <center><strong>